apache/sling-scriptingbundle-maven-plugin/src/site/markdown/index.md

 Manually defining the `Require-Capability` and `Provide-Capability` bundle headers is error-prone and unnecessary, as they can be derived from the file-system layout required for scripts by the resolver (for the most part).

-## Goals
-The Scripting Bundle Maven Plugin has only one goal:

-* [scriptingbundle:metadata](metadata-mojo.html) is bound to the package phase and is used to generate the above mentioned project properties.

 ## Usage
 General instructions on how to use the Scripting Bundle Maven Plugin can be found on the